Voltage Doubler: A Cheaper and Lighter Alternative to Transformer-Rectifier Circuits

 AC Input Voltage

-Since the AC waveform has positive and negative half-cycles, this explanation below describes what happens in these two cycles only.
+Since the AC waveform has positive and negative half-cycles, the explanation below describes what happens in these two cycles only.
 The doubling occurs repetitively as the power flows into the circuit.

 AC waveform showing the continuous positive and negative half-cycles